-Integrated Care Programme for Older Persons (ICPOP) is a multi-faceted approach to designing and delivering integrated care across local communities and hospitals between providers, users and carers.
+The National Integrated Care for Older Persons (NICPOP) is a multi-faceted approach to designing and delivering integrated care across local communities and hospitals between providers, users and carers.
 The concept requires a complete change in how health and social care is delivered nationwide, with a strong focus on patient experience and quality of care.
 Health and social care systems recognise that sustainability strategies lie in a population based health approach.
 The key cohort of this approach is older persons.
 At the essence of such change is a need to transition from an acute, episodic care to longitudinal, coordinated and integrated care models.

 The key deliverables of the Integrated Care Programme for Older Persons included establishing local and national governance and recruiting clinical posts to become a catalyst for integration locally.
 A core component of the ICPOP approach is to leverage existing community resources in the local health ecosystem.
 These include acting as a conduit to and coordination of integrated care in tandem with social care providers (public and private), community intervention teams, day hospital, day care, community intervention teams etc.